Annabel Elliot

-Sonia Annabel Elliot (née Shand; born 2 February 1949) is a British interior designer and antiques dealer.
-She is the mother of British Conservative politician Ben Elliot, who served as the Co-Chairman of the Conservative Party, and sister of Queen Camilla.
+Sonia Annabel Elliot (née Shand; born 2 February 1949) is a British interior designer, antiques dealer, and courtier.
+She is the mother of British Conservative politician Sir Ben Elliot, who served as the Co-Chairman of the Conservative Party.
+She is also the sister of Queen Camilla and serves as one of six Queen's companions in the British Royal Household.

 Personal life

-Elliot is the daughter of Major Bruce Shand (1917–2006) and his wife, Rosalind Cubitt (1921–1994), daughter of the 3rd Baron Ashcombe and Sonia Rosemary Keppel.
-Her elder sister is Queen Camilla, and her brother was travel writer Mark Shand (1951–2014).
+Elliot is the daughter of Major Bruce Shand (1917–2006) and his wife, The Honourable Rosalind Cubitt (1921–1994), daughter of the 3rd Baron Ashcombe and Sonia Rosemary Keppel.
+Her elder sister is Queen Camilla (born 1947), and her brother was travel writer Mark Shand (1951–2014).
 Elliot went to Florence, Italy, to study fine art.

-On 27 April 1972, at the age of 23, she married Simon Elliot, a Dorset landowner and son of Air Chief Marshal Sir William Elliot and Rosemary Chancellor.
-They have three children: Ben, (the current Co-Chairman of the Conservative Party, born 1975); Alice (born 1977); and Catherine (born 1981).
+On 27 April 1972, at the age of 23, she married Simon Elliot (1940–2023), a Dorset landowner and son of Air Chief Marshal Sir William Elliot and Rosemary Chancellor.
+They have three children, including Sir Ben Elliot, a former Co-Chairman of the Conservative Party.

 Career

 Elliot is the founder of Annabel Elliot Interior design and antiques, which is based in Dorset.
 The shop has been running for 30 years.
 She is also the co-founder of Gillingham-based antiques and interiors emporium Talisman.
 Her daughter Alice and her husband Luke Irwin are also interior designers and antiques dealers.

-Elliot has been employed by her brother-in-law Prince Charles.
+Elliot has been employed by her brother-in-law King Charles III.
 She is the chief interior designer of his estates.
 She first began renovating the Duchy of Cornwall estates.
-She has designed the interior of 12 Duchy of Cornwalls cottages on the Isles of Scilly, holiday cottages at Restormel Castle and has also performed work on Prince Charles's estate Llwynywermod in Wales.
+She has designed the interior of 12 Duchy of Cornwall cottages on the Isles of Scilly, holiday cottages at Restormel Castle and has also performed work on King Charles's estate of Llwynywermod in Wales.

 In 2011, Elliot renovated Bovey Castle Hotel in Devon and received recognition and positive feedback as an interior designer.
 Bovey Castle Hotel made the 2011 Gold List as one of the world's best places to stay.
-The same year she helped furnish the new sustainable building of The Duchy Nursery in Lostwithiel.
-Elliot furnished Dumfries Lodge House in Ayrshire, Scotland which was opened for business by Prince Charles in 2012.
+The same year she helped furnish the new sustainable building of The Duchy Nursery in Lostwithiel in Cornwall.

+Elliot furnished Dumfries Lodge House in Ayrshire, Scotland which was opened for business by Charles in 2012.
 Elliot also furnished the Highgrove House Shops, which sells products for home and garden.
-In 2016, Elliot helped furnish 20 bedrooms at the Duchess of Cornwall Inn pub at Poundbury village.
+In 2016, Elliot helped furnish 20 bedrooms at the Duchess of Cornwall Inn pub at Poundbury village in Dorset.